jilavsky/SAXS_IgorCode/User Procedures/Indra 2/Readme.txt

 Revision history:
 _____________________________________________________________________________________
+1.91
+Made Igor 7 compatible ONLY.
+Thanks to GeneralProcedures changes will not work on Igor 6.

 1.90 2/22/2017
 Modified Nexus support, added new library to use it.
 Removed Utility_JZT from distribution, not needed and causing conflict with JZT package. `